Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 The hand cannon's report echoed through the camp sending a large tuft of smoke through the air.

 "Nobody touch her!"
-The commander slowly put his smoking hand cannon back into its holster.
+The commander slowly lowered his hand cannon, handing it to one of his subordinates.

-"Get her some clothing and then put her in restraint!
+"Get her some clothing and then put her in restraints!
 Now!"
 He yelled at the top of his lungs.

 The camp sprung to life once again, several men returning with handfuls of clothing and shoes and handing it all to the commander.